 In 2018, however, rates were at an unprecedented high in spring and we deferred renewing many of our client’s supply contracts as a result.
 Those rates have remained high throughout the year, typically up 15-20% year-on-year across all energy types.

 This has proved the case with all suppliers and with all our approved utility consultants, as a result of a mix of factors from; fixed cost increases and a lack of new power stations coming onto the grid to wider issues such as Brexit and perceived political instability in the US.

 As a result, these levels of increases appear unavoidable, regardless of supplier or consultant so as a result our property management teams are ensuring they are properly communicated and budgeted for going forward.

-Clearly, in a market such as this, agreeing the right contract term is both critical but extremely difficult to judge.
-In many cases our clients will specify minimum or maximum terms that they are prepared to commit to, but in the absence of such requirements we would currently recommend fixing contracts for a maximum of two years.
+Clearly, in a market such as this, agreeing on the right contract term is both critical but extremely difficult to judge.
+In many cases, our clients will specify minimum or maximum terms that they are prepared to commit to, but in the absence of such requirements, we would currently recommend fixing contracts for a maximum of two years.

 We will continue to monitor the market closely, but with summer coming to an end and winter approaching, we do not expect to see an end to these increases in the immediate future.